 In most patients with COPD, cor pulmonale tends to be accompanied by mild pulmonary hypertension (i.e., mean pulmonary artery pressure 40 mmHg or less).

 The exact prevalence of cor pulmonale is difficult to determine, as physical examination and routine tests are relatively insensitive for the detection of pulmonary hypertension and RV dysfunction.
 Cor pulmonale is estimated to account for 6% to 7% percent of all types of adult heart disease in the United States.
-Globally, the incidence of cor pulmonale varies widely among countries, depending on the prevalence of cigarette smoking, air pollution, and other risk factors for various lung diseases.
+The incidence of cor pulmonale is widely variant among countries.
+It depends on air pollution, the prevalence of cigarette smoking and other risk factors for various lung diseases.

 Under normal physiologic conditions, the right ventricle pumps against a low-resistance circuit.